 They figured that the reason they had had quite a hefty mutated butt-kicking was that they had stooped to the ways of the old humans – they had used vehicles and other assorted technologies, and the Gods had frowned upon them.

 They decided to rebuild their war parties using only mutated animals and warriors.

 After 40 years, they’re ready for anything.
 And they’re about to have to deal with everything.

 The Series 9

-Of the nine series of robotsz, created to take over all the menial tasks of humans, only one survived the great Nuclear War of 2079.
+Of the nine series of robots, created to take over all the menial tasks of humans, only one survived the Great Nuclear War of 2079.